 Solidaridad’s partnerships in Central America and Mexico have focused on sustainable social and environmental practices.
 We aim to promote more efficient agriculture by improving labour conditions, equipment and knowledge of the climate.

-Despite challenging market and climatic conditions in 2013, there was a clear shift towards social and environmental sustainability.
-Producers of all sizes – growing palm oil, sugar cane, livestock, coffee – worked on strengthening their sustainable supply chains.
+Despite challenging market and climatic conditions, there has been a clear shift towards social and environmental sustainability.
+Producers of all sizes – growing palm oil, sugarcane, livestock, coffee – worked on strengthening their sustainable supply chains.

 Skilled, flexible management is essential to ensure that projects achieve the expected result.
 We help producers develop better monitoring and evaluation procedures and ensure they have sufficient capacity and expertise.
 A thorough understanding of the process also creates the potential to replicate successful projects elsewhere.